eminently/chopsticks/README.md

 }
 ```

-Note that post-fork, you will be able to only process transaction to every chains
+Note that post-fork, you will be able to only process transaction to all chains:
-- with coins acquired pre-fork if hashing based replay protection is added
+- with coins acquired pre-fork if hashing-based replay protection is added
-- that do not use new OP_CODES that were not exiting pre-fork and not universally implemented.
+- that do not use new OP_CODES that were not exiting pre-fork and are not universally implemented post-fork.
 In this case, the API
 will only be able to push your transactions on some of the nodes.

 ##### Response